pocketworks/appero-sdk-ios/README.md

 * iOS 15 or later for the basic library functions
 * iOS 16 or later to use the built-in feedback UI
+* This is primarily a Swift based SDK but some core functions are available in Objective-C to aid integration in mixed codebases

 ## Adding the Appero SDK to your project